solodev/cloud-documentation/src/Infrastructure/CDN/index.md

 ## What is a content delivery network?

 A content delivery network, henceforth CDN, is a system of distributed servers that deliver webpages and other Web content relative to the enduser's geographic location, the origin of the website, and a content delivery server.
-As a result, CDNs establish higher quality network connection.
+At it’s core, a CDN is a caching systems for website content, pushing it to the edge of a separate network, and negating the server latency -- resulting in higher quality network connections.
 To improve the quality of network connections, CDNs provide effective routes between their own servers that fast-track endusers to their destination or another copy of that website destination hosted on an alternate server.
+A properly configured CDN may also help protect websites against some common malicious attacks, such as Distributed Denial of Service (DDOS) attacks.
 As a Solodev Cloud user, you may want to use a CDN to help your page or web content load more quickly.

 ## Adding a CDN